 Some foods can contain an ingredient called Salicylic Acid.
 If a patient avoids these foods, it can also help their conditions.
 Salicylic Acid is an ingredient that is used in Aspirin.
 Some types of foods that could have Salicylic Acid include certain fruits, vegetables, herbs, and spices.
 Ask your doctor what types of foods you should avoid helping your symptoms.

 Asthma and Allergy specialist Dr. Thomas Chacko specializes in asthma conditions and can help diagnose if a patient has Samter’s Triad.
 Dr. Chacko can help control a patient’s conditions and symptoms.
 Give our office a call today to schedule an appointment.

 To find out if Samter’s Triad is impacting you, request an appointment with Dr. Thomas Chacko, your local Atlanta allergist, asthma and sinus professional.
-We have five locations for your convenience, including Alpharetta, Atlanta, Cumming, Duluth and Johns Creek.
+We have six locations for your convenience, including Alpharetta, Atlanta, Canton, Cumming, Duluth and Johns Creek.
 Call Chacko Allergy, Asthma and Sinus Center today at 678-668-4688.